-- For guidance on eligible expenditure, see appendix B - For guidance on ineligible expenditure, see appendix C.
+- For guidance on eligible expenditure, see appendix B. - For guidance on ineligible expenditure, see appendix C.

 We may update the guidance on eligible and ineligible expenditure from time to time.
-If your application is successful, the grant opportunity guidelines in place when you submitted your application applies to your project.
+If your application is successful, the version in place when you submitted your application applies to your project.